 1) Focus on a healthy, balanced diet

-The first and most important step to controlling your health –this applies to both males and females – is to focus on nutrition.
-With all the diets we hear about in the media, it can be confusing to differentiate fad from science.
-Although those advertisements can be very convincing, many of the popular diets such as keto, low carb, and extreme types of fasting, are not the best approaches to food for those trying to conceive.
+The first and most important step to taking control of your health is to focus on a healthy, balanced diet.
+In a wellness focused world, we hear about a lot of diets in the media, and it can be confusing to differentiate fad from science.
+Many of the popular diets such as keto, low carb, and extreme types of fasting, are not the best approaches for those trying to conceive.

-Research also supports limiting meat and dairy intake while introducing more protein from low-mercury fish and plant sources can help increase your chances for pregnancy.
+Research also supports limiting meat and dairy intake, while introducing more protein from low-mercury fish and plant sources can help increase your chances for pregnancy.
 Additionally, whole foods, plant-based meals, and focusing on organic items can greatly boost your health, and subsequently your fertility.
+If you can, switching to organic produce will help eliminate consumption of pesticides, which can impact your health.
 Minimizing alcohol and eliminating processed and fast food is also strongly recommended.
 While the benefits of healthy nutrition build over time, there is never a time where it is “too late” to impact your overall health.

 2) Incorporate exercise into your routine

 Another extremely effective way to optimize health and fertility is to incorporate adequate exercise into your life.
 Everybody is different but it is important to maintain a healthy weight as being underweight or overweight can impact your fertility.
 Additionally, exercise promotes lymphatic drainage, which reduces inflammation and supports overall fertility health.